Tranivic/Tranivic/README.md

 If you are a employer, feel free to contact me on [likedin](https://www.linkedin.com/in/victor-martins-t/)!📫

-i'm learning Javascript, HTML, CSS and trying to improve my logic skills.
+i'm learning Javascript, HTML, CSS, Bootstrap and React.
+Always trying to improve my skills.

 My actual desire it's to become a great fullstack dev.